fieryhenry/BattleCatsGachaSeeker/README.md

 You can search for seeds that contain a specific pattern of cats or seeds that contain a specific pattern of rarities.

 I am very new to rust, so this code probably isn't great.
+I used it because python was too slow.

 The seed tracking code is based on godfat's work here:
 <https://gitlab.com/godfat/battle-cats-rolls> and you can view the cats for any